Federated Learning from Small Datasets: Abstract

 \section{Abstract}

-Federated learning allows multiple parties to collaboratively train a joint model without sharing local data.
-This enables applications of machine learning in settings of inherently distributed, undisclosable data such as in the medical domain.
-In practice, joint training is usually achieved by aggregating local models, for which local training objectives have to be in expectation similar to the joint (global) objective.
-Often, however, local datasets are so small that local objectives differ greatly from the global objective, resulting in federated learning to fail.
-We propose a novel approach that intertwines model \emph{aggregations} with \emph{permutations} of local models.
-The permutations expose each local model to a daisy chain of local datasets resulting in more efficient training in data-sparse domains.
-This enables training on extremely small local datasets, such as patient data across hospitals, while retaining the training efficiency and privacy benefits of federated learning.
+Federated learning allows multiple parties to collaboratively train a joint model without having to share any local data.
+It enables applications of machine learning in settings where data is inherently distributed and undisclosable, such as in the medical domain.
+Joint training is usually achieved by aggregating local models.
+When local datasets are small, locally trained models can vary greatly from a globally good model.
+Bad local models can arbitrarily deteriorate the aggregate model quality, causing federating learning to fail in these settings.
+We propose a novel approach that avoids this problem by interleaving model \emph{aggregation} and \emph{permutation} steps.
+During a permutation step we redistribute local models across clients through the server, while preserving data privacy, to allow each local model to train on a daisy chain of local datasets.
+This enables successful training in data-sparse domains.
+Combined with model aggregation, this approach enables effective learning even if the local datasets are extremely small, while retaining the privacy benefits of federated learning.